What's the Difference Between an Air Conditioner and Air Handler?

 Air Conditioners

-The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then transfer the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complex than that, but the process itself is easy to break down and understand.